frozzi18/tracker-app-docker-kubernetes/README.md

 # Exercise tracker app using MERN

+Tha app has capability to track your duration time in the activities.

 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).